Akuli/jou/CONTRIBUTING.md

 ```

 The `runtests.sh` script does a few things:
-- It compiles the Jou compiler if you have changed something in `src/` since the last time it was compiled.
+- It compiles the Jou compiler if you have changed the compiler since the last time it was compiled.
 - It runs all Jou files in `examples/` and `tests/`.
 To speed things up, it runs two files in parallel.
 - It ensures that the Jou files output what is expected.